List of Discworld characters: Liessa Dragonlady

 Liessa Dragonlady, is the leader of the dragon-riders of the Wyrmberg and daughter of its lord, appearing in the first Discworld novel, The Colour of Magic.
 Liessa is the archetypal fantasy barbarian woman, she has curves and chestnut-red hair, and wears almost nothing but a chain-mail harness.

 After successfully poisoning her father, the traditional mode of transfer of power in her family, Liessa still cannot become Lord of the Wyrmberg as a woman and faces intense rivalry from her two brothers.
 However any man who she marries would become Lord of the Wyrmberg.
 Rincewind, Twoflower, and Hrun the Barbarian pass nearby.
 In Hrun, Liessa sees a strong but slow-witted warrior whom she can control, she tests him by trying to stab him in his sleep, but Hrun survives.
 Liessa convinces Hrun to defeat her brothers, whom she then banishes.

 Trevor Likely

 Trev is a worker at the Unseen University, tending to its candles, though his head is elsewhere, as he prefers to kick a tin can around, something at which he has gained an almost magical proficiency.
-Outside of work, he is a support of the Dimwell mob ball team (also known as "The Dimmers").
+Outside of work, he is a supporter of the Dimwell mob ball team (also known as "The Dimmers").
 Although seemingly destined for the game of football, Trev refuses to play, promising his Mum he would not, after his father, Dave Likely, the only player to score four goals in a career, died during a game.
 Encountering the statuesque Juliet Stollop, he agrees to coach the university's team, the Unseen Academicals.